Yes – chickens can eat lentils!

 Brown, red and green lentils in spoons on a bed of brown.Different types of lentil have equal nutritional benefit.

-Low in fat and sodium, high in protein, they're now considered a "superfood".
+Low in fat and sodium, high in protein, lentils are considered a "superfood".
 Rated second only to soy beans in the amount of protein they supply(2), they're an excellent source of...

 • protein